24 Plant-Based Recipes - Cover

 benefits of vitamin B-12 plant sources

-Two of the best plant-based sources of vitamin B-12 are sea vegetables (also called edible seaweed) and certain types of mushrooms.
+Now, two of the best plant-based sources of vitamin B-12 are sea vegetables (also called edible seaweed), while certain types of mushrooms have “decent” levels of it.

 Purple laver (often called nori) and green laver are both edible algae/seaweeds with substantial amounts of B-12.
 One study recommends eating around 4 grams (dried) of either one to meet the RDI for B-12.